 Leveling the Field for American Workers in U.S.-Mexico Trade

-This funding opportunity provides $10 million to organizations working to improve labor practices in Mexico, ensuring fair competition for American workers and businesses.
+This funding opportunity provides up to $10 million to organizations working to improve labor conditions and enforcement in Mexico, benefiting American workers by addressing wage suppression and unfair practices in key trade sectors.

 Award Range